Disable Safari

 However, if your concern is content blocking cross-browser support, you should consider setting up a DNS Filtering service.
 This method of blocking content will work across many different devices and browsers.
 It's a great additional blocking layer alongside a browser extension.

-You can install a DNS Filter on your home network and even directly on your Mac or iOS device for when you are away from home.
+You can connect a DNS Content Policy to your home network and even directly on your Mac or iOS device for when you are away from home.

 Then, you can configure a DNS Content policy to decide what content is allowed, blocked, or enforced with SafeSearch .